WHO ARE WE & WHAT ARE WE DOING?

-At the beginning of 2017, Klarafestival team members joined forces with SOS Kinderdorpen, Fedasil, Rode Kruis, Croix-Rouge, Minor Ndako, Music Fund and UNHCR and together they put their noses to the grindstone to establish a valuable, structural project for the large number of child refugees in Belgium.
+In early 2017, Klarafestival joined forces with SOS Kinderdorpen, Fedasil, Rode Kruis, Croix-Rouge, Minor-Ndako, Music Fund and UNHCR to provide easier access to music education for young newcomers in Belgium.